 In 2017, we convened a group of artists, designers, musicians and writers from St Mary’s to create a funding proposal incorporating research we conducted with nearly a thousand local people about how they would like to use the building.
 The survey results were overwhelming: people wanted to use the building for creative activities, and were particularly keen to see more concerts in the church.

 We called our proposal, A Creative Church for a Creative Community, and it won £1.67 million in Heritage Lottery funding.
-With additional outside funding, our project will cost over £3 million in total and will regenerate Walthamstow’s oldest building, making it an arts centre/ cafe/ meeting space/ education space/ working church – all of which is in keeping with our vision for St Mary’s and with wider community interests, and all of which will allow us to get the building open throughout the week.
+With additional outside funding, our project will cost nearly £3.4 million in total and will regenerate Walthamstow’s oldest building, making it an arts centre/ cafe/ meeting space/ education space/ working church – all of which is in keeping with our vision for St Mary’s and with wider community interests, and all of which will allow us to get the building open throughout the week.